Introduction

 In recent years Freestyle Frisbee has grown very fast, especially in Europe:

-Since 2000 the number of events in Europe has risen each year along with the number of players including record turnouts
+Starting around 2000 the number of events in Europe rose dramatically, along with the number of players.
+There were record turnouts

 The number of European freestylers is now thought to have grown from an estimated 45 players in